Managing your health: a guide for people living with HIV

 Putting together your healthcare team

-Your local AIDS service organization is a good place to start when putting together your healthcare team.
+Your local HIV organization is a good place to start when putting together your healthcare team.
 The staff and volunteers there can help you locate a doctor with experience treating people with HIV.
 They can tell you about other services for people with HIV that you may need and they can help you to meet other people with HIV through support groups and social events.
 They can also provide you with advice, support and tips on how to live well with HIV.

 Building a healthy relationship with your doctor

-A relationship with your doctor is like any relationship: it has its ups and downs and effort is required to make it work.
 This section discusses what you can do to build healthy and productive relationships, not just with your doctor, but with all your healthcare providers.

 You need to find a doctor who can help you manage your HIV disease—someone you can work with over a long period of time.
 Some of the things that experienced people living with HIV say they value in their doctors include: